What are the different characteristics of client auth certificate signing for mTLS?

 Public CA treatment of certificates for client auth

-Having searched a fair amount on the use of public CA certs for client auth, some observations emerge:
+After searching on the use of public CA certs for client auth, some observations from the time of writing (late 2024) emerged:

-- Many CAs appear to issue certificates with both client and server authentication set within the extended key usage field
+- Many CAs issued certificates with both client and server authentication set within the extended key usage field

-- Checked a handful of prominent websites, almost all have both client and server auth set in their certs (from a variety of CAs) - only exception I could find in my quick check was google.com
+- Checking a handful of prominent websites, almost all had both client and server auth set in their certs (from a variety of CAs) — only exception I found was google.com

-- There are discussions on a few forums and mailing lists that seem to suggest that there are discussions within the CA/B forum about splitting root certificates for service and client auth over time - I’m not sure if I have picked this up correctly though.
+- There were discussions in forums and on mailing lists about splitting root certificates for service and client auth over time

-general conclusion here is that the approach within public CAs and the wider world of CA programmes etc. doesn’t dictate the approach to client certificates (and to some extent, it isn’t).
-Public CA’s may issue DV certificates with extensions that fit client auth use cases, but even then there’s no standard that necessarily dictates certificates be formed in any standard way.
-I struggle to see any positive reason to consider public CA signed certs for any client auth use case regardless.
+The general conclusion is that public CAs and the wider CA programme world don’t dictate the approach to client certificates.
+Public CAs may issue DV certificates with extensions that fit client auth use cases, but no standard requires certificates to be formed in any particular way.
+There is no good reason to use public CA signed certs for client auth.